Nathan-Nesbitt/roBERTaCODE/README.md

-# RoBERTaCODE - Pre-Training RoBERTa on Code Summarization
+# RoBERTaCODE - Code Summarization using RoBERTa PTM
 This is the code used to train the model used in my (Nathan Nesbitt) Honours thesis on code summarization using Transformer PTMs.
 It can be used to pre-train a roBERTa model using code, then fine-tuning it on the task of code summarization.